 As I was designing the experience for the app, the need to create a visual design system happened organically.
 With a stronger emphasis on creating a visual design system, this helped change the conversation at meetings towards building more consistent components.

 Through my time at Portal, I learned the importance of user research and understanding the stakeholders and systems that are involved in a single product.
 Working on this app changed my approach towards product design.
-I realized most of the time, when people want to build apps, what they are really trying to do is put together information that had previously been siloed in order to form new connections and deliver a service that had never existed.
-I hope to continue designing for enterprise and discovering models that can help us build better services for people's everyday lives.
+I realized that many times when people build apps as a solution, what they're indirectly building is a completely new information system.
+Information that was previously siloed begin to come together to form new connections and deliver a new service.